BOFiP Crypto References 2026: The Official French Doctrine, Mapped

 BOFiP Crypto References 2026

-When a French crypto position is challenged, "the law says" is only half the answer — the other half is "and the BOFiP applies it like this."
-This guide maps the official doctrine that governs French crypto tax, what is binding versus interpretive, and the one change that matters for 2026: the barème option is no longer irrevocable.
+When a French crypto position is challenged, "the law says" is only half the answer; the other half is "and the BOFiP applies it like this."
+This article is the reference map: which official doctrine governs French crypto tax, what is binding versus interpretive, and the one change that matters for 2026, namely that the barème option is no longer irrevocable.
+It is the doctrine layer beneath the 2086 form and the 150 VH bis calculation; the France crypto tax guide is the starting point.

-• BOFiP is opposable administrative doctrine — reliable as published — but the law is the CGI (article 150 VH bis).
+• BOFiP is opposable administrative doctrine, reliable as published, but the binding law is the CGI (article 150 VH bis).

-• 2026 change: the Loi de Finances 2026 ended the irrevocability of the progressive-scale (barème) option — now year-by-year.
+• The 2026 change: the Loi de Finances 2026 ended the irrevocability of the progressive-scale (barème) option, making it a year-by-year choice.

 What BOFiP is, and what it is not